 DVLA send a road tax refund cheque by automatic process for any full months left on the vehicle tax.
 They will calculate the refund from the date they get the information from you.

 You might end up cancelling a Direct Debit a day or so before a monthly payment is due.
 In this case, the DVLA may still take the payment.
-But, they will send a refund within ten (10) working days if it happens.
+But, they will send a refund within ten (10) working days if you cancel road tax Direct debit.

 How to Pay Vehicle Tax by Direct Debit in the United Kingdom